ckarwin/Galactic_Center_Machine_Learning/README.md

   - For each longitude, a bin list is made, where each element of the list contains a lower velocity value and an upper velocity value, corresponding to the velocity range for each of the respective radial bins.
 This list is then based to gas_structure_module.py, which integrates over the velocity range in order to calculate either the line strength or the column density (both options are available).

+  - Two versions of the gas structure module are provided in this repository, one for CO12 and the other for CO13.
+There are two main differences between the two codes.
+First, the CO12 version converts the line strength to column density using a radially dependent conversion factor.
+On the other hand, the CO13 code calulates the column density via the optical depth.
+Both methods are standard in radio astronomy.
+The second difference is that the CO13 code contains a function to clip the data at a specified noise level.
+The clipping function can also be used with the CO12 data, but its most important for CO13 since its used for making the modifed map.